josh-jacobson/lambda-lecture-notes/3-1-advanced-react/3-composing-and-sharing-non-visual-behavior.md

 # Composing and Sharing Non-Visual Behavior

-## Review: stateful logic and non-visual behavior
+## Stateful logic and non-visual behavior
 When we talk about "stateful logic" and "non-visual behavior" in React, we're simply referring to all of the logic in a component other than the basics.
 These are all part of the "stateful logic" in a component:
 * Updating state
 * Handling form inputs